aoloe/scribus-manual-text/NOTES.md

   - close the "Enhanced Character Palette" dialog;
   - close the "Character Palette" dialog.
   For other symbols just choose a different character class and double-click on the symbol you need.

+## Tabulators

+You can also directly define the tabulator

+- Text Properties palette
+- Section Column & Text Distances

+## Dot tabbed lists

+Mostly for for Table of contents...

+The best way is to define a new Paragraph Style with a left alinged tabulator, with a dot as the fill char.